JuliaPluto/static-export-template/README.md

 ### Julia Packages

+The future is now!
+With Pluto's new in-built package manager, required packages are stored in the notebook itself!

-When your notebook runs on github, no packages are installed.
-To solve this, you need to **declare a package environment** inside the notebook, using `Pkg`.
+However, if you choose to, you can **declare a package environment** inside the notebook, using `Pkg`.

 For example, instead of: